“Body Mapping is work that you can do on your own once you understand what you’re doing, and I promise it will repay every minute you put into it.”

 ‘Why don’t I have enough breath to finish this phrase?’

 By teaching the student a method for comparing their current body map to the reality of their anatomical design, Body Mapping helps the student to become their own teacher.
 This means that by studying Body Mapping you will not just be learning to move better in the moment, you will be honing an investigatory process that you can apply by yourself long after your formal study has ended.
-Many musicians have learned to access and correct their body maps in this way, and you can too!

 Who is Body Mapping for?